We are busily planning for the 2015 Phylla Mae Fall Fest, with Pete’s Posse, Bev Bernbaum and more. Put October 16-17th on your calendar . . .

 Check out the Facebook event.

 Online registration is now closed.
 Please come and register at the door.
-Admission for the whole weekend is $50 or $18 for “a la carte” sessions: Friday evening, Saturday evening, or Sunday during the day.
+Admission for the whole weekend is $50 or $18 for “a la carte” sessions: Friday evening, Saturday during the day, or Saturday evening.
 Youth/senior discount rates are $45 and $16.
-(If these rates are more than you can afford, you can just pay whatever amount you can manage.
-Everyone is always welcome regardless of their ability to pay.)
+(If these rates are more than you can afford, talk to us about it.
+Everyone is always welcome regardless of their ability to pay, and you are welcome to help out with volunteer tasks as well.)

 Getting to Phylla Mae Fall Fest